Write as if you are telling a story

 - Punctuation marks of a quoted sentence are within the quotation marks, not after.

-- Quotations of more than three lines of length should be quoted using the quote function of the online text editor, without any quotation marks:
+- Quotations longer than three lines should be quoted using the quote function of the online text editor, without any quotation marks:

 - The name of the person quoted should be included within the quotation block, in brackets.